 The Advanced Topics will cover:

-- Multi-Source Inputs - Using inputs (rather than subscriptions) can accept value signals from multiple sources.
+Multi-Source Inputs - Using inputs (rather than subscriptions), it is possible to accept value signals from multiple sources.
 This section discusses the various tools HELICS provides for managing how to handle/resolve what can be conflicting or inconsistent signal data.